Dark-Father/caine-bot/Extras/README.md

 Sacrifice yourself to Caine in order to curry favor in dice rolls.
 This doesn't always appease him.

 ##!treat
 Feeds Caine a small treat.
-Beware though, he may rise to devour you.
+Beware though, he may rise to devour you instead.